ksu-is/Safe-Keeping/README.md

 # Safe-Keeping
-This code will allow users to keep all their passwords for their accounts in one place while also ensuring they are secure and safe
+People around the world are constantly having to create new accounts for applications, websites, annd other applications we use on the internet.
+It can become extremely difficuly to remember all these passwords and can leads to them changing passwords constantly due to forgetting them.
+This software will allow each user to store their passwords for all applications they are signed up for in a secure and safe way.
+This gives our customers constant access if they find themselves forgetting what their password was for a certain application.